 I’m back in the thick of my business plan marathon season.
 This occurs every April when I examine company proposals for my Oregon angel investing group and for business plan contests hosted by the University of Oregon, Rice University, University of Texas, and University of Notre Dame this month.

 First and foremost, I want to make it clear that these business plan papers are not to be confused with the “real” business plans that I suggest for every company.
-Real business plans are just large enough to run the firm; they are seldom printed, and they are often reviewed and updated.
+Real business plans are just large enough to run the firm; they are seldom printed, and they are often analyzed and updated.
 Formal business plans, on the other hand, are papers.
 They provide an investor — or a judge in a business plan competition — a description of a company.
 They’re intended to be read.

 And the majority of these papers contain built-in redundancy.
 The executive summary starts with the most important paragraphs.
 Then there’s the description of the business.
 In the product description, as well.
 And then there’s the strategy.